akumrao/MagicAI/README.md

-# High performing AI for Face Detection for T31 chipset.
+# High performing AI for Face Detection for Ingenic T31 chipset.

+Size of webrtc is around 3 MB.
+Size of the firmware is around 5 Mb.
+With RTCP feedback, REMB and Transport-CC congestion control, IR CUT, Night vision, QR scanning, GOP varies from 64 to 800

 # TO build
 sudo bash